 - Can detect business logic errors and conduct scans behind logins.

-- Provides rescanning upon successful remediation of vulnerabilities.
+- Provides 3 rescans to ensure successful remediation of vulnerabilities.

-- Ensure zero false positives through vetted scans.
+- Ensures zero false positives through vetted scans.

 Features: